xiix0/scam/README.md

-You are scrupulously honest, frank, and straightforward.
-Therefore you have few friends.
+You may be gone tomorrow, but that doesn't mean that you weren't here today.